Harry Potter influences and analogues: The Books of Magic

-Spellcasting series

-The text adventure game Spellcasting 101: Sorcerers Get All The Girls (1990) is the first instalment of the Spellcasting series created by Steve Meretzky during his time at Legend Entertainment.
-All the three games in the series tell the story of young Ernie Eaglebeak, a bespectacled student at the prestigious Sorcerer University, as he progresses through his studies, learning the arcanes of magic, taking part in student life, occasionally saving the world as he knows it.
-Each separate game takes place during consecutive school years as well, much like the Harry Potter books.

 Wizard's Hall

 In 1991, the author Jane Yolen released a book called Wizard's Hall, to which the Harry Potter series bears a resemblance.
 The main protagonist, Henry (also called Thornmallow), is a young boy who joins a magical school for young wizards.
 At the school "he must fulfill an ancient prophecy and help overthrow a powerful, evil wizard."
-However, Yolen has stated that "I'm pretty sure she never read my book," attributing similarities to commonly-used fantasy tropes.
+However, Yolen has stated that "I'm pretty sure she never read my book," attributing similarities to commonly used fantasy tropes.
 In an interview with the magazine Newsweek, Yolen said, "I always tell people that if Ms. Rowling would like to cut me a very large check, I would cash it."
 Yolen stopped reading Harry Potter after the third book, and has expressed dislike for the writing style of Harry Potter, calling it "fantasy fast food".

-The Secret of Platform 13

-Eva Ibbotson's The Secret of Platform 13 (first published in 1994) features a gateway to a magical world located in King's Cross station in London.
-The protagonist belongs to the magical world but is raised in the normal world by a rich family who neglect him and treat him as a servant, while their fat and unpleasant biological son is pampered and spoiled.

-Amanda Craig is a journalist who has written about the similarities: "Ibbotson would seem to have at least as good a case for claiming plagiarism as the American author currently suing J. K. Rowling [i.e. Nancy Stouffer], but unlike her, Ibbotson says she would 'like to shake her by the hand.
-I think we all borrow from each other as writers.'"

-Doris Crockford and the Flying Scotsman

-In the first book, Harry meets a witch named Doris Crockford, who shares a name with real-life author of a book about the famous train The Flying Scotsman, published in 1937.
-In Crockford's book, the train departs from Platform 10, King's Cross Station, and goes on a magical adventure.
-It is believed that J. K. Rowling was inspired by Doris Crockford in using a character of the same name.
+Theosophy

+John Algeo, a scholar and member of the Theosophical Society in America, commented on Harry Potter's connection with Theosophy, noting that "Rowling has some familiarity [with Theosophy], as is clear from her reference in Harry Potter and the Prisoner of Azkaban to the fictitious author 'Cassandra Vablatsky' and her equally fictitious book Unfogging the Future.
+'Vablatsky' is a metathesis of 'Blavatsky,' and 'Cassandra' is an appropriate substitute for Helena, because Cassandra was the daughter of Priam, King of Troy, a prophetess who always spoke the truth but was never believed and because Cassandra's story is part of the great war of the Iliad, fought over Helen.
+Moreover, the fictitious book title Unfogging the Future suggests Isis Unveiled, Helena Blavatsky's first major work."